CJP-Whitt/DIY_OneWheel_V1/README.md

 3. Aluminum Rectangular Hollow Tube 2" x 1" https://store.buymetal.com/aluminum/rectangular-tube/6061-t6-t6511/aluminum-rectangular-tube-6061-t6511-2-1-0.125.html
 4. Switch, I used an aircraft style switch because they look cool...but any will work as long as it works with the output voltage of your voltage step-down converter.
 In my case it was 12v
 5. If you are doing the arduino method you need another voltage step-down from 48ish volts to 5v to power your arduino board
+6. I suggest using JST Connectors!!!
+It's super cheap to get on Amazon and will help you undo your mistakes much easier

 # Build Info
 - 48v 13s 2p Battery Pack